bparsons/buildec2raid/README.md

      $ mdadm --create -l10 -n8 /dev/md0 /dev/xvdh*

-This creates a RAID 10 volume from the 8 disks.
+This creates a RAID 10 volume from 8 EBS disks.
 For more information on software raid, see https://raid.wiki.kernel.org/index.php/Linux_Raid

 ## License